 |Locations:||NHS Counselling Service Wandsworth|

-Gerry uses person-centred and psychodynamic theory to explore both present issues as well as established negative patterns of thought and behaviour.
-Gerry has an extensive background in Prehistoric Archaeology.
-He brings this academic field into his therapy work by exploring how evolutionary psychology and “primitive” instincts guide our human behaviour.
-Gerry utilises the Psychodynamic approach to understand the client’s unconscious mind.
-Once the unconscious is made conscious, they are worked through in the therapy room, to aid the client’s progression.
+Gerry utilises person-centred and psychodynamic theory to explore both immediate issues that affect the present, as well as looking at established negative patterns of thought and behaviour.
+Gerry has an extensive background in Prehistoric Archaeology and brings this academic field into therapy by exploring how evolutionary psychology and “primitive” instincts (hardwired after millennia of hunter-gatherer existence) guide our human behaviour.
+Just like a physical archaeologist reconstructs an ancient civilization from broken pottery or buried architectural remains, a Psychodynamic therapist aims to reconstruct the unconscious story of their client’s mind from clues and fragments.
+Once those hidden aspects are made conscious, they are “worked through” in the therapy room, so that they can be “emotionally utilised”.
+This way they will no longer have the power to control the client’s life.